a-amansharma/a-amansharma/README.md

 ## About Me
 Hi, I’m **Aman Sharma**,
-I'm Aman Sharma, a Certified Curious Coder, and I take pride in my journey.
+I'm Aman Sharma, a Certified Web Developer and I take pride in my journey.
 Currently, I'm in my first semester, pursuing a Bachelor's degree in **Computer Science and AI.**

 ## My Skills 💡